nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Velcro](https://github.com/peterjoel/velcro) - Macros for conveniently initializing collections from Rust's std and iterators.
 - [if_chain](https://github.com/lambda-fairy/if_chain) - Macro for writing nested `if let` expressions.
 - [proc-macro-crate](https://github.com/bkchr/proc-macro-crate) - Providing support for $crate in procedural macros.
+- [typestate](https://github.com/rustype/typestate-rs) - Provides developers with a macro to design typestated objects.

 ## Other